 Etsy (varies by independent crafter) Variety of offerings for blankets who have a storefront, and will work with you through Etsy.
 Email/Phone number listed in most cases.

 Look for a Phone Number On The Website

 The website might look great and have a contact us - you can only email them.If you don't see a phone number listed- turn on your Buyer Beware radar.
 Don't purchase anything from a website where you cannot reach anyone unless you think you won't ever need to call anyone!
 Returns and other issues can be delayed over email.

 POP UP Shops

-Many large retailers like Target or Kohls will pop up and put their name popular products and weighted blankets for sale during the holiday - despite the wonderful marketing campaign, most of these products are purchased from China/offshore.
-The return policy might be better than some, and you can reach a person for returns, but it’s not USA made.
+Many large retailers like Target or Kohls will pop up and put their name on popular products and weighted blankets for sale during the holiday - despite their wonderful marketing campaigns, most of these products are purchased from China/offshore and not ethically made.
+The return policy might be better than other companies, but the bottom line is that it was not USA made.

 Warning, if you buy on Amazon or if your weighted blanket is really inexpensive, then it's probably made overseas, the price is nice, but you can probably count on the fact that it's not USA made.

 One of the biggest problems we're having during the quarantineis dealing with unstable sleeping habits.
 With even more people working from home, not going to work means waking up at irregular times and even sleeping late.
 To ensure a better night's sleep amid the pandemic, start by creating a consistent sleeping schedule.
 What does this mean?